Largest prehistoric animals: Side-necked turtles (Pleurodira)

 The largest freshwater turtle of all time was the Miocene podocnemid Stupendemys, with an estimated parasagittal carapace length of 2.86 m and weight of up to 1145 kg.
 Carbonemys cofrinii from the same family had a shell that measured about 1.72 m, complete shell was estimated at 1.8 m.

 Macrobaenids (Macrobaenidae)

-The largest macrobaenids were the Early Cretaceous Yakemys, Late Cretaceous Anatolemys, and Paleocene Judithemys.
+The largest macrobaenids were the Early Cretaceous Yakemys, Late Cretaceous Anatolemys, and Paleocene Judithemys and Carbonemys.
 All reached 70 cm in carapace length.

 Meiolaniformes

 The largest meiolaniid was Meiolania.
 Meiolania platyceps had a carapace 100 cm long and probably reached over 3 m in total body length.
 An unnamed Late Pleistocene species from Queensland was even larger, up to 200 cm in carapace length.
 Ninjemys oweni reached 100 cm in carapace length and 200 kg in weight.

 Sauropterygians (Sauropterygia)

 Placodonts and close relatives (Placodontiformes)

 Placodus was among the largest placodonts, with a length of up to 3 m.